kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 ## Documentation

-The documentation available in the API Viewer tool has been reviewed and significant additions have been made.
+* The documentation available in the API Viewer tool has been reviewed and significant additions have been made.
-The API viewer now shows the package a kind comes from at the top of the details view.
+* The API Viewer now shows the package a kind comes from at the top of the details view.

 ## Known Issues

-These problems are under investigation for fixing in future versions of Enyo:
+The following issues are under investigation for fixing in future versions of Enyo:

-* Lots of controls aren't working in Google Chrome for Android.
+* Many controls aren't working in Google Chrome for Android.
-* In Firefox, some draggable items don't behave properly if they're not in control with the enyo-unselectable style applied.
+* In Firefox, some draggable items don't behave properly if they're not in a control with the `enyo-unselectable` style applied.
 Instead of dragging, they show a content icon and continue to respond after the mouse button has been released.
-* In WebKit-based browsers, dragging in text fields can cause unscrollable divs (like those used in panel arrangers) to scroll, causing the layout code to misbehave.
+* In WebKit-based browsers, dragging in text fields can cause unscrollable divs (such as those used in panel arrangers) to scroll, causing the layout code to misbehave.
 * In Internet Explorer, controls are not marked as unselectable.
 * Nested `onyx.Drawer` controls don't open correctly.